aadantley/practice-tidbits/readme.md

 - **type safety**: typescript in JavaScript, with the `typing` in python
 - **unit tests**: a test suite will be provided and included, and development will follow a test driven development cycle, with use-cases provided in a file.
+- **isolated dependencies**: a virtual environment in python or a specific node module file, where needed, for javascript.

 These projects include: